sethkor/s3kor/README.md

 # s3kor
-S3 tools built in GoLang using threads for fast parallel actions like copy, list and remove to S3.
+AWS S3 tools built in GoLang using threads for fast parallel actions like copy, list and remove to AWS S3.
 It's intended as a drop in replacement for the `aws cli s3` set of commands so all flags and args should be the same with the exception of a few new ones.

 Easiest way to install if you're on a Mac or Linux (amd64 or arm64)  is to use [Homebrew](https://brew.sh/)